-If you want to know How Is Electricity Generated, then the best way to see this is by moving a magnet around a conductor.
-Electricity can also be generated or by putting two different conductors into salt water, or by touching two different conductors together and shining light on them.
-The most common for is by using magnets, but there's even a backpack that uses the energy of a walking person to generate up to 7 watts of electricity, enough to power many devices simultaneously.
+If you want to know how power is produced, then the best way to see this is by moving a magnet around a conductor.
+Electrical fuel can also be created by putting two different conductors into salt water, or by touching two different conductors together and shining light on them.
+The most common for is by using magnets, but there's even a backpack that uses the energy of a walking person to generate up to 7 watts of electric power, enough to power many devices simultaneously.

-When we talk about How Is Electricity Generated, we refer to the different types of fuel or power used to generate electricity, but except for solar power, they all involve spinning a copper wire between magnets.
+When we talk about How stations produced electricity, we refer to the different types of fuel or power used to generate electric power, but except for solar power, they all involve spinning a copper wire between magnets.

-When a magnetic field is in motion relative to a copper wire it triggers the flow of electrons in the wire, creating electricity.
+When a magnetic field is in motion relative to a copper wire it triggers the flow of electrons in the wire, creating power.

-With the exception of pv cells / photovoltaic cells , power plants and electrical generators use large quantities of copper wiring wrapped around a shaft - called an armature - spinning inside very large magnets at very high speeds.
-This is How Is Electricity Generated.
+With the exception of pv cells/photovoltaic cells , power plants and electrical generators use large quantities of copper wiring wrapped around a shaft - called an armature - spinning inside very large magnets at very high speeds.
 In power plants, most often the armature is turned by the force of water or steam.
 Electrical generators are most often powered by natural gas.

-Steam turbine generators, gas turbine generators, diesel engine generators, nuclear power, and alternate energy systems, all follow this principle, each providing a unique way to spin the copper wiring.
+Steam turbine generators, gas turbine generators, diesel engine generators, nuclear power, and alternate energy wind systems, use heat energy and all follow this principle, each are methods of producing power providing a unique way to spin the copper wiring.

-We are still improving this process in search of energy solutions that carry the least cost when both the expense of generating it and the cost of damage to the health of people and the environment are considered.
+We are still improving this process in search of kinetic energy and potential energy solutions that carry the least cost when both the expense of generating it and the cost of damage to the health of people and the environment are considered.